AwesomeTesters/awesometesters.github.io/README.md

 <a href="https://github.com/AwesomeTesters/awesometesters-site/issues">github issues</a> or PRs to
 this repo to submit quotes and/or nominations of women and non-binary people contributing to software testing and quality.

+# Other Ideas around the theme

+   * Writing articles of awesome testers to reputable magazines
+   * Writing a book about awesome testers
+   * Organizing an awesome testers conference where all speakers are from the list to allow audiences a chance of hearing them